 The INF-E card provides the communications, control, and network interface ports.
 It has a DB-9 male serial port for network management; this port is configured as DTE.
 It also has a RJ48 jack that connects it to the node port for alarm notification, and a local VT-100 terminal port.
-An RJ48 external sync port allows clocking from external primary and secondary clock sources.
-The INF-E card supports up to eight T1 or E1 WAN links (see Figure 6-1).
+An RJ48 external sync port works in conjunction with the T1/E1 External Sync module to allow clocking from external sources.
+The INF-E card supports up to eight T1 or E1 WAN links.